Skip to Content

 Just 3 kilometers south of Lagos, Ponta da Piedade is a beautiful coastal hike that passes through the best beaches in Algarve, such as Praia dos Estudantes, Praia do Pinho, and Praia Dona Ana.

-However, if you visit in the summer, the beaches are likely to get crowded – so come early for the best seats and experience!
+However, if you visit Algarve in August or during the summer months, the beaches are likely to get crowded – so come early for the best seats and experience!

 Plus, the stunning views make up for the crowds, and there will be no doubt why this is one of the best places in Algarve to hike.